larapack/facebook-grant/README.md

         'class' => '\Larapack\FacebookGrant',
         'callback' => '\App\PasswordVerifier@verifyFacebook',
         'access_token_ttl' => 3600,
-        'get_facebook_user' => true, // wheter or not we should get the $facebookUser variable to the callback ]
+        'gather_facebook_user' => true, // wheter or not we should get the $facebookUser variable to the callback 'client_id' => Config::get('services.facebook.client_id'), // only needed if we should gather the facebook user 'client_secret' => Config::get('services.facebook.client_secret'), // only needed if we should gather the facebook user
+    ]
 ]
 ```